pianobooster/PianoBooster/README.md

 We have many [issues](https://github.com/captnfab/PianoBooster/issues) always.

 We are looking for musicians to make music for pianobooster.
 It can be educational courses or other melodies: [music sources](music/src).
-For more information look at [README.md](doc/courses/README.md).
+For more information look at [README.md](doc/courses/README.md) and [faq.md](doc/faq.md).

 PLATFORMS
 =========